 Keep in mind that the chia seeds will likely be visible in your finished recipe so if you can about the look you might prefer using flax.

 I also don’t recommend using flax (or chia) eggs in pastries or airy recipes or recipes that rise (like meringue, soufflé and angel cake).
 Unlike regular chicken eggs – these won’t give your baked goods any lift.
 Also – recipes that use mostly coconut flour are usually a no go for flax eggs.

 And then sometimes you’ll have a recipe that just doesn’t do well with flax eggs.
 I’ve had mixed results using flax with brownies.
 Usually I need to tweak the recipe a little more to make it work.

 - 2 tablespoons water

 - Mix the 1 tablespoons ground flax with 2 1/2 tablespoons water.
-Stir and set aside about 10 minutes until the mixture thickens up and then you're ready to use it.
+Stir and set aside about 5-10 minutes or until the mixture thickens up and then you're ready to use it.
 Once ready, use it as you would a regular egg.